Skip to content

 Instant Pot Baked Ziti

 This Instant Pot baked ziti is a modern take on an old-fashioned classic recipe.
-Made in one pot with easy cleanup in mind, you’ll have a wholesome and easy cheesy ziti on your table in no time!
+Made in one pot with easy cleanup in mind, this easy cheesy ‘baked ziti is a family favorite.

 Ziti with cheese in instant pot.